coolcrowd/worker-service/api.md

 ## Email [/emails/{platform}]

 Some crowdplatforms require the email-address of the worker.
 Most of the time this is required because the platform has no native payment system and has to default to the built-in email based payment system in CrowdControl.
-If a worker wishes to not disclose his email addres, pass an empty string.
+If a worker wishes to not disclose his email-address, pass an empty string.
 This has the consequence that CrowdControl is unable to pay the worker.

 The protobuf definition of the resource can be viewed [here](https://github.com/coolcrowd/spec/blob/master/workerservice/email.proto);

 The protobuf definition of the answer can be viewed [here](https://github.com/coolcrowd/spec/blob/master/workerservice/email_answer.proto);

 + Attributes (object)
-    + email: email.worker@example.org (string, required) - The email address to submit (or empty if the worker whishes to not disclose his email-address)
+    + email: email.worker@example.org (string, required) - The email address to submit (or empty if the worker wishes to not disclose his email-address)

 + Parameters
     + platform: `dummy` (required, string) - represents the platform the worker is working on.